gildesmarais/website/_drafts/dealing_with_music.md

 ### DJ set preparation

-I use [Traktor Pro 3](https://www.native-instruments.com/en/products/traktor/dj-software/traktor-pro-3/) with a [Denon MC 6000](https://duckduckgo.com/?q=Denon+MC+6000&iax=images&ia=images).

 When creating a DJ set, I have a playlist of _A tracks_ to play which acts like a track pool.
 Traktor reads my iTunes library and I usually just pick tracks out of that pool and go with it.

 Some mixes may need more preparation.
-Then I create a plain old playlist in iTunes first and use that in Traktor.
+Then I create a plain old playlist in iTunes first and use that in [Traktor Pro 3](https://www.native-instruments.com/en/products/traktor/dj-software/traktor-pro-3/).

 ### with MPD and Cantata